 You will be selected to participate in one of the conferences based on your regional internship placement preference.
 All travel and meal expenses will be paid by Wells Fargo.

 The conference is designed to be a best-in-class program to pipeline high-potential candidates.
 Wells Fargo will focus on candidates from diverse backgrounds who are female, American Indian/Alaskan Native, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Other Pacific Islander, two or more races, LGBTQ, military veterans or students with disabilities for our junior summer internships.

-Step 1: Express interest in applying to the conference through the intent to apply form by July 31, 2018 at 11:59pm Central Time
+Step 1: Express interest in applying to the conference through the intent to apply form by July 31, 2019 at 11:59pm Central Time.

 Step 2: We will email those who submit an interest form with the formal application instructions in early August 2019.
 Please note - the intent to apply form is not a formal application, it is only step 1 in the process.

 Learn more about the application process